 AA Big Book Workshops

 If you are looking for a life-changing experience, Granite Recovery Centers offer AA Big Book Workshops.
 The Big Book workshops help you to start the 12-step program with others and complete the program together, following all 12-steps.
 The Big Book Workshop is essentially a condensed version of the what would typically take six weeks to complete.

 The purpose of Big Book Workshops is to help people can’t wait six months to get sober.
 They help right now.
 So, if you have a desire to stop drinking and want to attend a more intense workshop, Big Book Workshops can give you the opportunity.
 The workshop can provide you what you need so that you no longer suffer from the symptoms of alcoholism.

 Keep in mind that you should not treat the Big Book Workshop as a replacement for detox or primary substance abuse treatment programs in New Hampshire.
 If you are an alcoholic with a long-time addiction, then you need to go through detox to handle your withdrawal symptoms.
 A workshop is not the place to be.

-Find an AA Meeting in Scottsdale, AZ
+Find an AA Meeting in New Hampshire

 If you need to find an AA meeting in New Hampshire, or the surrounding area, then contact Granite Recovery Centers today.
 We provide AA resources, education, and addiction treatment.
 Call us at 855.712.7784 to find out more about our AA meetings.